jfgchung/pd-collaborate-2020-09-22/locations.md

-# Where are we all from? 🌍
+# Where are we all from? 🌍 (add your hometown or where you are now)